 Sonia Clarke BSc MBACP(Accred)

-At times life can be difficult and we can feel lost, helpless or distressed.
+At times life can be difficult and we can feel overwhelmed, lost, helpless or distressed.
 I became aware of counselling due to my own life experiences and trained as an Integrative Counsellor and Supervisor.
-I offer a safe and confidential place where you can explore issues and feelings, developing a greater understanding of them, without feeling any pressure or judgement.
+I offer a safe and confidential space where you can explore issues and feelings, developing a greater understanding of them, without feeling any pressure or judgement.
 I can help you to make changes that will ease and facilitate a solution that suits you.
 Counselling can help you to move forward and enhance your life experience.

 The aim of counselling is to provide you with a confidential opportunity for you to explore your thoughts and feelings in safety and assist your learning, healing, understanding and growth.

 My practice has been highly recommended so if you are looking for a counsellor/therapist in the Cheshunt area, or are wanting to engage in counselling and you are from the surrounding areas of Enfield, Waltham Abbey, Broxbourne, or anywhere close to the M25 borders of Hertfordshire, Essex & North London, you have reached the right place.
 My practice is in a private location and has parking available.
 I also work online and provide telephone counselling services.

 Training, qualifications & experience

 I am an Accredited Member of the British Association of Counsellors and Psychotherapists (BACP) and work to their code of ethics for good practice.